paulmiggiels/EasyStepper/README.md

 * Half step and full step mode (one-two phase on half step)
 * RPM setting
 * Adjustable for 6- or 8-pin drivers/steppers (or any other number for that matter)
+* Auto-release to release hold current after a move

 By default the library uses [one-two phase on half stepping](https://www.rs-online.com/designspark/stepper-motors-and-drives-what-is-full-step-half-step-and-microstepping), which is recommended for the 28BYJ-48.